Herby Grilled Burgers with Caramelized Onions and Jalapeños are a flavor-blasted approach to your favorite grilled burger.

 Confession x3: Pepper jack cheese – let’s have words.

-^Don’t make me show you raw ground chuck.
+Don’t make me show you raw ground chuck.
+Because I will.

 Make it for the football tailgates.
-Make it because grilling season won’t last forever.
-Make it because you like things that taste like a stick of butter wrapped in herbed bliss.
-Make it because you’re fungry.
+Make it because grilling season won’t last forever and because you like things that taste like a stick of butter wrapped in herbed bliss.

 - 1 teaspoon garlic powder

 - 3 tablespoons to 4 olive oil

 - Add 3 to 4 tablespoons of olive oil to a large non-stick skillet, along with the sliced onions.
 Heat over medium-high and saute, stirring occasionally, until onions begin to sweat and begin turning translucent, about 5 minutes.

 - Reduce the heat to medium and continue sauteeing, stirring occasionally, until onions begin to brown, about 15 minutes.